 - Entrants must be the sole and exclusive author and owner of the photograph and have the full and exclusive right, power, and authority to submit the photograph to IDA’s Capture the Dark contest.

-- All photos should follow ethical dark sky photography practices and be taken legally (see below).
+- All photos should follow ethical dark sky and wildlife photography practices and be taken legally (see below).

 Photo Entry Rules: